hn-rg/BitMLx/README.md

 - `app/`: source code for the example app, including examples  of haskell-embedded BitMLx contracts.
 - `output/`: racket-embedded BitML contracts corresponding to the compilation results of the example contracts.

+## Prerequisites

+Before installing the BitMLx compiler, you should check if the following tools are installed on your device:

+- `The BitML compiler`: Our BitMLx compiler is based on the original BitML compiler, so installing it first is essential.
+Follow the [BitML compiler instruction](https://github.com/bitml-lang/bitml-compiler) to install the tool.
+- `LLVM`: [LLVM](https://llvm.org) enhances portability and optimization of Haskell programs.
+It is required by the [GHC](https://www.haskell.org/ghc/) compiler.
+To install `LLVM` on Ubuntu: run `sudo apt install llvm`
+- `numa`: the library is required when linking the Haskell program.
+Install it on Ubuntu using: `sudo apt-get install libnuma-dev`

 ## Intructions